This post is also available in: English Français (French)

 Protection and better light penetration

-By providing a protected environment, growers can start their crops earlier in the spring and extend the harvest into the fall, effectively increasing the overall production window.
-The Gothic tunnel’s design also allows for better light penetration, which is essential for the proper development and ripening of small fruits.
+Moreover, the Gothic tunnel’s design also allows for better light penetration, which is essential for the proper development and ripening of small fruits.
 The pointed roof and orientation of the structure can maximize the capture of sunlight, ensuring that the plants receive the necessary light for photosynthesis and fruit production.

 Adaptability with various growing system